 But now the hard part: time and temp.
 I really psyched myself up to cooking it.
 I did a ton of research, asked all of my sous vide friends for their opinions, and really thought about all of the red meat cooks I’ve done.
 Here’s what I eventually settled on for my picanha, and it was perfect: 131 degrees F for 6 hours.

 Why 131?
 Typically, I like my steaks at 129, but I really wanted the fat cap to get to render.
-Not to mention, for long cooks like this, it’s safest to cross the 130 threshold to pasteurize the meat.
+For long cooks like this, it’s safest to cross the 130 threshold to pasteurize the meat.

 Why 6 hours?
 This is where I really deliberated.
 A lot of people say 2 hours is plenty.
 But this is a really thick cut with a massive fat cap, and two of my favorite sous vide people, Cole Wagoner and Erika Turk of Food and Frenchies, recommend a 6-8 hour cook.
 And I would not go any shorter.